If we are successful, Predator Free Rakiura will be the world's largest inhabited island predator eradication project.

 More information: https://www.doc.govt.nz/

-The concept of a Predator Free Rakiura has been alive for a long time, and many people are interested for different reasons, whether it be the obvious environmental benefits to wildlife and forest health, the social and economic benefits such as to help sustain the Rakiura community with additional meaningful employment, infrastructure opportunities and to strengthen a niche, high end nature tourism industry.
+The concept of a Predator Free Rakiura has been alive for a long time, and many people are interested in achieving this for different reasons, whether it be the obvious environmental benefits to our wildlife and forest health or the social and economic benefits which include providing the Rakiura community with additional meaningful employment, infrastructure opportunities, and strengthening a niche, high end nature tourism industry.

 - To proactively build diverse collaboration